NeonHo/CSMLNotebook/CTF/Web入门/5-PHP features.md

 ## Hypothesis
 We need to combine `$v2` and "`ctfshow`" and `$v3`
 So we can use `var_dump()` function to show the `flag` attribution value in `ctfshow`.
+Secondly, `$v1` need to be numeric, and the other 2 parameters can be not numeric.